takaakikishida/takaakikishida/README.md

 ### About me:
+- Pursuing my MSc in Economics at HEC Lausanne, University of Lausanne.
 - R and GIS enthusiast, diving deep into causal inference and geospatial analysis.
-- Equally adept with R and Stata; however, R is my current workhorse.
+Equally adept with Stata.
 - Engaged in Development and Environmental Economics research.
-- Pursuing my MSc in Economics at HEC Lausanne, University of Lausanne.

 ### Featured works:
 - `Research` [Deforestation, Child Health, and Education: New Evidence from Indonesia](https://csrdadps.com/api/files/4/43ee51dc-08b9-413e-a953-3d3e9a7e7c96.pdf) (2021, DP)